ITG-Code/sport-league/README.md

 # sport-league
-a webapplication for sport leagues
+A webapplication for sport leagues.